Sphera-ai/hybrid-search-sdk/src/README.md

 ```
 ### `get_all_collections(self)`

-Returns all the collections in the database.
+Returns a list of dict containing the informations of the database.

 - **Returns:**
-  - `json`: Response with all the collections.
+  - `[dict]`: Response with all the collections.

 - **Example:**
 ```python